Treating Dog Lice

 • Laundry: Wash your dog's bedding, collars, and any fabric they have been in contact with regularly.
 Use hot water and high heat drying cycles to kill any potential lice or eggs.

-• Follow-up Treatments: Follow your veterinarian's advice for follow-up treatments to ensure all lice and eggs are eradicated.
+• Follow-up Treatments: Discuss the importance of follow-up treatments as prescribed by a veterinarian to ensure all lice and nits are eradicated.

 Myths and Misconceptions

-• Home Remedies: Be cautious about using home remedies or over-the-counter products that are not specifically designed for dogs, as they may not be effective or safe.
+• Home Remedies: Discuss the effectiveness and safety of home remedies or over-the-counter products that are not specifically designed for dogs.

 When to Consult a Veterinarian